 An art foundation course that introduces drawing as a visualization tool used in the process of design.
-Focuses on perspective drawing as a means to build the skills necessary for rapid and intuitive, but accurate drawing with application to two or three-dimensional design and problem solving, particular useful for students majoring in product, environmental/architectural and graphic design.
+Focuses on perspective drawing as a means to build the skills necessary for rapid and intuitive, but accurate drawing with application to two or three-dimensional design and problem solving, particularly useful for students eventually transferring to major in product, environmental/architectural and graphic design.
 Required foundation course for art majors and Certificate of Achievement in Graphic Communications.
 May not be repeated.
-SC
+SC LMC: DA